Craig Newgard, MD, MPH Program Director and Principal Investigator

 Lynne Richardson, MD, MPH

-Associate Professor of Emergency Medicine and Vice Chair for Academic, Research and Community Programs of the Department of Emergency Medicine at Mount Sinai School of Medicine
+Professor of Emergency Medicine and Vice Chair for Academic, Research and Community Programs of the Department of Emergency Medicine at Mount Sinai School of Medicine

-Dr. Richardson is an Associate Professor of Emergency Medicine and Vice Chair for Academic, Research and Community Programs of the Department of Emergency Medicine at Mount Sinai School of Medicine.
+Dr. Richardson is a Professor of Emergency Medicine and Vice Chair for Academic, Research and Community Programs of the Department of Emergency Medicine at Mount Sinai School of Medicine.
 She is the Principal Investigator of the Emergency Medicine K12 program.
 She was the Principal Investigator for the New York City Site of the PAD Trial and is currently the Principal Investigator for the Community VOICES study, an NHLBI-funded study of community views on informed consent in emergency situations.
 Dr. Richardson is a nationally recognized EM health services researcher; her areas of interest are access and barriers to care and improving effective utilization of health care resources.
 She has received numerous awards for distinguished service, for leadership and for outstanding teaching.

 Richard J. Traystman, PhD